-Below is the story of how it all came together written in 2010 – Now in 2016, the film has garnered an astonishing 404,271 (and counting!) views since we decided to make it available to all on You Tube – do take a look!
+Below is the story of how it all came together more than ten years ago – Now in 2021 the film has garnered an astonishing 1.7 million (and counting!) views since we decided to make it available to all on You Tube – do take a look!

 The film follows the fortunes and misfortunes of Jen Belstaff and her family as they find themselves travelling the old medieval pilgrim route to Santiago de Compostela in Spain, in a VW campervan.

-If you ever get to heaven is the first feature for our independent film company 43 Pictures, under the umbrella of 43 Media, and the whole family were involved in the making of it: from the moment Joe offered it up to the family on a snowy walk in Dec.2008; through the pre-production and the shoot in 2009; the post-production and screenings in 2010; to the imminent distribution launch – they have been deeply involved at every step of the way.
+If you ever get to heaven was the first feature for our independent film company 43 Pictures, under the umbrella of 43 Media, and the whole family were involved in the making of it: from the moment Joe offered it up to the family on a snowy walk in December 2008; through the pre-production and the shoot in 2009; the post-production and screenings in 2010 – they have been deeply involved at every step of the way.

-…and play the lead, Jen Belstaff.
+…and I also played the lead, Jen Belstaff.
 (My stage name is Amanda Garwood)

-Harry, at only 14 at the time of the shoot, was the sound recordist and created the If you ever get to heaven website.
+Harry, only 14 at the time of the shoot, was the sound recordist.

-Beth, 11 at the time of the shoot, plays Lucy Belstaff, my daughter in the film.
+Beth, 11 at the time of the shoot, played Lucy Belstaff, my daughter in the film.
 She also helped with costumes during pre-production.

-Arthur, our youngest, plays Jake Belstaff, my son.
+Arthur, our youngest, played Jake Belstaff, my son.
 It was his first acting role of any kind, and he took to it like a duck to water.

 The rest of the cast and crew were gathered from a pool of hugely talented friends, who worked for expenses only on deferred payment contracts.